iPad Air 4

-The iPad Air 4 moves to an A14 Bionic processor, the same chip that powers the iPhone 12.
+The updated model moves to an A14 Bionic processor, the same chip that powers the iPhone 12.
 It is a big step up from the A13 and another proof-of-concept of Apple's ability to push Apple Silicon forward each year.

 The A14 Bionic uses a 5nm architecture.
 Apple says it has up to double the graphics performance of the A12.
 The chip has a six-core CPU and 11.8 billion transistors, 40% more than A12.
 Early benchmarks indicate the new chipset is approximately 20% faster than the A13.

-The updated iPad also moves closer to the iPad Pro by switching from Lightning to USB-C. It is limited to 5Gbps compared to the iPad Pro's 10Gbps, but supports the same peripherals and can output to an external display up to 4K.
+The updated iPad also moves closer to the iPad Pro by switching from Lightning to USB-C. It is limited to 5Gbps — compared to the iPad Pro's 10Gbps — but supports the same peripherals.
+It can also output to an external display in up to 4K resolution.

 USB-C support allows the new tablet to connect a wider variety of external desktop accessories, such as drives, displays, cameras, and multi-port adapters.
 Users can even connect large USB-C hubs to connect to many devices and a monitor at once, all though a single connection.

 Apple has moved most of its products to USB-C, though the iPhone and 10.2-inch iPad still use Lightning.
 The versatile USB-C allows users to carry fewer cables and move accessories between devices with ease.

 - Support for the Magic Keyboard and Smart Keyboard Folio